zhiming99/rpc-frmwrk/README.md

 12. `Websocket/http support`(to come)

 ---
+[`Fri 13 Dec 2019 07:47:35 PM Beijing`]
+1. Stucked with a bug that SSL randomly failed to decrypt the message and kill the SSL session.
+It is a bit difficult to fix...

 [`Wed 11 Dec 2019 09:48:08 AM Beijing`]
 1. OpenSSL support is almost done.
 And there are some minor bugs to fix.
 2. Next task is websocket support.